Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 5. You may return to the web dashbord and on the "Premium" page there should be a "Invite" button next to your custom bot subscription in the "Premium Subscriptions" list.

 > Custom Bots are currently able to be invited to an unlimited number of servers.
 This may change in the future if users abuse the capability.
 {.is-info}

+> **Note:** While you can keep the main Cakey Bot & your Custom Bot in the same server.
+It is advised to kick the main Cakey Bot to prevent duplicate data (such as double audit logs, or users gaining extra leveling xp from both bots.)
+{.is-info}

 ## Enabling 2FA For Moderation